Wine appellations

 Châteauneuf-du-Pape

-Southern Rhône AOC Mediterranean
+Southern Rhône

 France’s first AOC.
 Mediterranean-climate blend region using up to 13 grape varieties on rounded-stone terroir.
 Grenache-dominated, powerful, age-worthy.